BananaSupreme/Willow/Docs/Voice_Recognition_Module_TODO.md

 - Vosk Nuget doesn't support macOS, mac doesn't have nvidia GPUs either, so we are a bit stuck here with mac support, eventually we would need to create our own binaries for Vosk.

-- SileroVAD was implemented using some code from the internet, not sure if the library is supported, maybe its worth doing it ourselves or joining to support that library.
+- SileroVAD was implemented using some code from the internet, not sure if the library is supported on mac, maybe its worth doing it ourselves or joining to support that library.

 - We are resampling the audio now, but it really is a poor man algorithm